troy896/magisk-files/note.md

-## Magisk 19896242-delta by HuskyDG
+## Magisk f4732800-delta by HuskyDG

 ### What is new?

-- Use stable random number seed [topjohnwu/Magisk#6340](https://github.com/topjohnwu/Magisk/pull/6340)
+- Properly detect zygote in MagiskHide, support logcat MagiskHide when SELinux is disabled
-- wait for service to bind before accessing [topjohnwu/Magisk#6268](https://github.com/topjohnwu/Magisk/pull/6268)
+- Show system installation if Magisk is not installed into boot image

 ### Diffs to official Magisk